 Project — When used in relation to privacy compliance checklists, Privacy Impact Assessments and related matters, the word "Project" subsumes for the sake of brevity the words "scheme", "program", "initiative", "application", "system", and any other word or term that refers to a formal, defined course of endeavour, which involves personal information.

 Public Body — For purposes of this policy refers to Memorial University of Newfoundland.

 Record — A record of information in any form, and includes a dataset, information that is machine readable, written, photographed, recorded or stored in any manner, but does not include a computer program or a mechanism that produced records on any storage medium.

-Unit Head - For the purposes of this policy, unit head is the term used to mean Deans, Divisions Heads, Heads of Schools, Directors, Executive Directors, the University Librarian, the University Registrar, Associate Vice-Presidents and Vice-Presidents, as applicable.
+Unit Head — For the purposes of this policy, unit head is the term used to mean Deans, Division Heads, Heads of Schools, Directors, Executive Directors, the University Librarian, the University Registrar, Associate Vice-Presidents and Vice-Presidents, as applicable.